2i-Git/career-changers-site/content/sections/4-Challenges.md

     {
         header: "Coding challenge 2",
         content: '
-        A shop wants a function to automatically find the item in stock which has the most capital tied up in stock (amount of stock * price) so that they can put that item on sale.
+       **Challenge: A shop wants a function to automatically find the item in stock which has the most capital tied up in stock (amount of stock * price) so that they can put that item on sale.**

         The function takes in an array of objects and outputs a single object.